MicrosoftDocs/power-platform/power-platform/developer/catalog.md

 ## Configure the catalog

-After you have installed the ****Catalog Manager**** application, in [Power Apps](https://make.powerapps.com/) locate the application and click **Play** to open the application.
+After you have installed the ****Catalog Manager**** application, in [Power Apps](https://make.powerapps.com/), locate the application and select **Play** to open the application.

 ### Configure catalog metadata

 1. In the navigation pane, in the **Configuration** group at the bottom, select **Catalog Configuration**.
 1. Select **Default Catalog Name** to open the **Catalog Configuration** form.

-Here you can set the following configuration values which are particularly important when you have more than one catalog.
+Here you can set the following configuration values that are important when you have more than one catalog.

 |Field  |Description  |
 |---------|---------|